mtayyab454/wordle_helper/README.md

 # Wordle Helper.

-This a small program which help solving the popular puzzle called wordle([Link](https://www.powerlanguage.co.uk/wordle/)).
+This is a small python program which help solving the popular puzzle called wordle([Link](https://www.powerlanguage.co.uk/wordle/)).
 Program takes three optional inputs for each one of the colored clues.
-Here is an example of how it works.
+For the green and the yellow clues enter the list of character (a to z) position (1 to 5) pairs (ie. 'a2b3').
+And for the  Here is an example of how it works.

 ##### Example